codetalcott/fixi/README.md

 ## Overview

-fiximod brings modern development practices to the ultra-minimalist fixi hypermedia library while maintaining its core philosophy.
-This modular architecture enables:
+fiximod brings the complexity, and conveniences, of modern development practices to the ultra-minimalist fixi hypermedia library while maintaining (some of) its core philosophy.
+Why?
+Sometimes, this is what you need.
+The modular architecture enables:

-- 🌳 **Tree-shaking**: Import only what you need
+- 🌳 **Tree-shaking**: Import only what you need (which... in most cases will be unnecessary)
 - 📝 **Full TypeScript support**: Complete type safety and IDE integration
 - 🔌 **Plugin system**: Extend functionality without modifying core
 - ✅ **100% test coverage**: Comprehensive test suite with Vitest